olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 * Install h5py from source
 * Test our build with a Python script

+After successfully testing your build, you will then have the opportunity to complete a challenge involving the simulation of two galaxies colliding and how to get the simulation working with parallel h5py.

 ## Setting up the environment

 Building h5py from source is highly sensitive to the current environment variables set in your profile.